OussamaMahjour/SocialMediaPlatform/README.md

 A learning-focused implementation featuring:
 - JWT-based authentication
+- Caching with Redis
+- Microservices cloud  architecture
 - Event-driven architecture with Kafka
 - Containerized services and orchestration  using Docker and kubernetes
-- CI/CD pipeline with Jenkins
+- CI/CD pipelines with Jenkins

 ![Architecture Diagram](Diagram.png)